echeu/quasar-srtm/README.md

 ## Running
-Copy the whole directory structure to target board cd build/bin
+Copy the directory build/bin to the target board
+- cd build/bin
-  ./OpcUaServer
+- ./OpcUaServer

   The Unified Automation UA Client (UAExpert) can be used to communicate with the server